China Foundation for Poverty Alleviation: Love Package

-To Build Warm School and Dormitory
+School Dormitory

-On October 17, 2011, China Foundation for Poverty Alleviation officially launched the School Dormitory that aimed to build student dormitories for the poor in rural areas and to provide a warm home for poor students.
+On October 17, 2011, China Foundation for Poverty Alleviation officially launched the School Dormitory project that aimed to build student dormitories for the poor in rural areas and to provide a warm home for poor students.
 The project received strong support from the CCTV news channel, which has aroused widespread concern from all walks of life.
 Many caring enterprises and caring people have made generous contributions.
 As of the end of 2017, the project received subscribed donations of more than RMB 120 million, and 220 school dormitories have been built in 206 counties in 19 provinces across the country, benefiting approximately 93,000 people.
 In 2017, the project helped build 16 school buildings, and the number of beneficiaries was approximately 5,400.
 In 2017, the project received RMB 1,144,400 of donations and invested RMB 5,193,500.

-To Help Poverty-Stricken Students
+To help poverty-stricken students

 The New Great Wall High School Student Scholarship was an accurate poverty alleviation project, which took high middle school students with family financial difficulties as assistance object, and provided them with financial assistance and talent support services.

 By the end of 2017, the project had covered 246 counties in 27 provinces (municipalities/autonomous regions), and established 554 self-strengthening classes in 274 high middle schools.
 The project received a donation of RMB 107.951 million in accumulation, directly benefiting 64,600 people and helping more than 21,500 high school students complete their studies and develop the spirit of self-reliance and self-supporting.